harrisonlab/verticillium_pathogenomics/re_run.md

     mkdir $OutDir
   done
 ```
-he Gff files from the the ORF finder are not in true Gff3 format.
+The Gff files from the the ORF finder are not in true Gff3 format.
 These were
 corrected using the following commands:

 ```bash